Why You Should Sleep Train Your Baby and How to Do It

 Jennifer Lovemore

 Jennifer has three grown kids and is married to her best friend, Richard.
-She started this website as a platform to help families, and specifically women, to become the best version of themselves by growing spiritually, getting emotionally healthy, improving their marriages, and learning parenting skills.
-She has diplomas in relationship counselling and CBT (Cognitive Behavioural Therapy), and is a certified SYMBIS (Save Your Marriage Before It Starts) facilitator.
+She started this website as a platform to help families, and specifically women, to take control of their lives and grow themselves spiritually, mentally & emotionally, and to discover their God-given purpose and live it out with confidence.
+She is a trained Life Coach and has diplomas in relationship counselling and CBT (Cognitive Behavioural Therapy).
+She is a certified SYMBIS (Save Your Marriage Before It Starts) facilitator.
 She lives in sunny South Africa.

 Leave A Comment